Lynne Frederick: 1969–1974: Discovery and early roles

-1975–1977: adult stardom
+1975–1977: Adult stardom

-Frederick landed a role in the Spanish romance film A Long Return (Largo retorno, 1975), where she also made her debut and only appearance singing on a film's soundtrack.
+Frederick landed a role in the Spanish romance film A Long Return (Largo retorno, 1975), where she played her first grown-up character.
 She also appeared alongside Fabio Testi in Four of the Apocalypse as well as in the adventure film Cormack of the Mounties.
-She returned to playing a teen-aged character in the Spanish film El Vicio Y La Virtud (1975).
+She returned to playing a teenaged character in the Spanish film El Vicio Y La Virtud (1975).

 Frederick began 1976 with an appearance in a then controversial episode of the BBC series Play for Today, titled "The Other Woman", in which she played a sexually enigmatic girl who falls for a lesbian artist played by Jane Lapotaire.
-Later the same year, she delivered a critically-acclaimed performance in the Oscar-nominated film, Voyage of the Damned (1976).
-She followed that with a leading role in a Pete Walker slasher horror film, Schizo (1976), a movie that became an underground hit in the horror film genre.
+Later the same year, she delivered a critically acclaimed performance in the Oscar-nominated film Voyage of the Damned (1976).
+She followed that with a leading role in a Pete Walker slasher horror film Schizo (1976), a movie that became an underground hit in the horror film genre.

 Along with Frederick's rising mainstream success as an actress, her modelling career was also taking off.
 Shifting her style and image to that of a more sophisticated glamour girl, Frederick emerged as a movie sex symbol of the late 1970s.
-Her profile expanded to Japan, and she became a frequent face in the Japanese entertainment magazine, Screen.
-She was featured as a celebrity centerfold pin-up, and made the cover three times in the space of eighteen months.
+Her profile expanded to Japan, and she became a frequent face in the Japanese entertainment magazine Screen.
+She was featured as a celebrity centrefold pin-up, and made the cover three times in the space of eighteen months.
 Frederick was also listed in several press and editorial publications as one of photographer Terry Fincher's muses.